Achieving ultra-reliable networks in 2022: the challenge of delivering 5G and low latency

 Capacity Europe 2021

 This article was written to support a panel discussion at Capacity Europe 2021 on 21 October in London.
-The panel is titled ‘How Digitalisation is Driving the Interconnectivity Landscape’, and it is being moderated by Charles Orsel des Sagets, Managing Partner at Cambridge Management Consulting for Europe and LATAM.
-Contributions to the article were made by Ivo Ivanov, CEO of DE-CIX International; Tim Passingham, Chairman at Cambridge Management Consulting; and Eric Green, Senior Partner at Cambridge Management Consulting.
+The panel is titled ‘How Digitalisation is Driving the Interconnectivity Landscape’, and it is being moderated by Charles Orsel des Sagets, Managing Partner for EMEA, LATAM & APAC.
+Contributions to the article were made by Ivo Ivanov, CEO of DE-CIX International; Tim Passingham, Chairman at Cambridge Management Consulting; and Eric Green, Senior Partner for Telecoms Procurement.
 Thank you to everyone involved.

 5G illustration with neon icons and a satellite tower cell